johnmanko/vagrant-k8s-cluster/README.md

 Exit the vm and copy the kubernetes config to your host and workstation.

+> [!CAUTION]
-**WARNING Be sure to not step on your existing kubeconfig!**
+> Be sure to not step on your existing kubeconfig!

 Verify you don't already have a `~/.kube/config` file:
 ```
 ls ~/.kube/
 ```

+> [!TIP]
-If you do, modify the following command to save the copied config to another location.
-Otherwise, create the `~/.kube` directory and copy your cluster's config.
+> If you have an existing, modify the following command to save the copied config to another location.
+> Additionally, read [Configure Access to Multiple Clusters](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) for infomation on merging configs.

+Create `~/.kube` and copy your cluster's config.

 ```
 mkdir ~/.kube